mohamed-saeed10/AdaptiveChatbot/README.md

-# Meal-Generator-Chatbot
-I built a responsive Meal Generator chatbot using HTML, CSS, and JavaScript.
-It suggests meal ideas based on user preferences.
-HTML structured the interface, CSS styled it, and JavaScript handled logic for processing input and displaying recommendations.
-Great for practicing web development skills!
+I built an adaptive chatbot using HTML, CSS, and JavaScript.
+It suggests ideas based on user preferences, with HTML structuring the interface, CSS providing styling, and JavaScript handling the logic for processing input and displaying recommendations.
+This project was great for practicing web development skills!